tw-in-js/twind/docs/handbook/the-shim.md

 ## Server

 If you wish to remove Twind's runtime overhead or you're interested in using Twind in a universal or "isomorphic" web app, `twind/shim/server` exports the dedicated `twind/shim/server.shim` function for performant processing of static HTML.

+As an alternative for extraction of styles into a CSS file you can use [@twind/cli](https://github.com/tw-in-js/twind-cli).

 :::tip
 You'll find more details and examples in the [ssr](../usage-guides/ssr.md) guide.